 Update August 2019: This was a 16 week Crochet Along which I hosted here on my blog between April – July 2019.
 The original introductions blog post with all the information needed remains below and all the subsequent weeks with full instructions are here on my blog too (go to the menu).

-But the full pattern is now available over on my Ravelry store.
+But the full pattern is now available over in my Ravelry and Etsy stores.
 It includes both UK and US crochet terms.

 Original Blog Post:

 I’m going to be hosting another Crochet Along (CAL) which will start on Friday 12th April and in this blog post I’m giving more details so that those who want to join in can plan ahead! 😊

 Yes, I’ve turned this gorgeous pile of Stylecraft ‘Special Aran’ yarn into a blanket…

 I was overwhelmed by the amazing response to my last CAL which I hosted from January through to September 2018.
 You can read more about that here… So many beautiful blankets were made (and still are being made) all over the world! 😊

 My new Blanket CAL is called ‘Changing Tides‘ and I’ve used the changing tides of the sea as my inspiration throughout the design process… from turning the blanket on each round just like the tides turn, to the different stitch combinations, textures and the colour choices too.